 What If I Don’t Pay The Overdraft Fee?

 Any money you deposit into a delinquent account applies to the outstanding balance.
 If it remains negative for 60 to 120 days, your account will get transferred to the collections department.
 From there, your account gets closed and will put a damper on your credit score.
 No Bueno!

-Looking for a new bank account with no overdraft, maintenance fees, or minimums?
+Looking for a new bank account with no overdrafts or minimums?
 All MoneyLion bank accounts will decline charges when funds are not available, preventing you from more debt.
-You’ll never incur overdraft or insufficient funds fees.
-If you overdraw your account, simply deposit money to cover the overdue balance or get an Instacash advance to deposit funds instantly with zero interest.
-No strings attached!
+If your balance is close to overdraft territory, simply transfer money quick in the app to cover the overdue balance or get an Instacash advance to deposit funds instantly with zero interest.

 You can even set up text or email alerts to let you know when withdrawals have been made to your account or your account balance is getting low.
 This will keep you informed daily of your spending habits.